-Re-assessment is to be completed on an ongoing basis, but minimally at the following stages:
+Re-assessments are to be completed on an ongoing basis, but minimally at the following stages:

 - Development and review of the ISP,

 - Admit or discharge to/from an inpatient psychiatric setting,

-- ITDP,
+- ITDP, and

-- Investigation, grievance or appeal process, and
+- Investigation, grievance or appeal process,

 - Upon a formal request.

 A person who meets criteria for Special Assistance at one time may no longer need the extra support upon a re-assessment.
+When a individual is clinically assessed as no longer meeting criteria, the team must submit the Part C of the notification to OHR.